markmeeus/MarcelloDB/README.md

 MarcelloDB is a pure C# implementation, so there is no need to package other binaries.

-MarcelloDB is mostly portable code, and will support Xamarin (iOS and Android), Windows 8.1 and Windows Phone 8.1 and Windows 10
+MarcelloDB is portable code: Xamarin (iOS and Android), Windows 8.1 and Windows Phone 8.1 and Windows 10

 Current Status
 =